AustinMusiku/graphql-fpl-api/README.md

 Fplfriend-api
 =============
 GraphQL layer on top of the official fantasy premier league api.
-This api doesn't include all the data from the official api, but it does include some useful data that I needed for my [fplfriend](https://fplfriend.herokuapp.com) app.
-You seriously need to check it out, it's awesome, I promise😉.
+This is a the first of a two-part upgrade of my [fplfriend](https://fplfriend.up.railway.app/) app(You seriously need to check it out, it's awesome, I promise😉) where I focus on writing a decoupled backend using typescript and graphql as compared to the initial app version which was all written in javascript and used nodejs + ejs for templating.
+Although this api adds support for new data offered by the official fantasy premier league e.g., xG, xA, xGI, xGC, etc, it doesn't include all the data from the official api.
+I'll be adding more data as I need it for the frontend.
+If you need more data, feel free to open an issue and I'll add it.

 ## Getting started

 ### Installation

+#### prerequisites
 1. Clone the repository to your local machine using `git clone https://github.com/AustinMusiku/fplfriend-api`
-2. Install the dependencies using `yarn install`
-3. Copy the contents of the `.env.example` file to a new file named `.env` and fill in the required fields.
+2. Copy the contents of the `.env.example` file to a new file named `.env` and fill in the required fields.

+#### using yarn
-4. Run the api using `yarn dev`
+1. Run the api using `yarn dev`

+#### using docker
+1. Build the docker image using `docker build -t fplfriend-api .`
+2. Run the api using `docker run -p 4500:4500 fplfriend-api`

 The api should now be test it out by visiting [http://localhost:4500/graphql](http://localhost:4500/graphql) in your browser.